Gene dosage: Aneuploidy

 If an individual has an abnormal number of chromosomes, then it is called aneuploidy.
-Aneuploidy is very common in humans, with around 20-40% of all conceptions making a embryo displaying aneuploidy.
+Aneuploidy is very common in humans, with around 20–40% of all conceptions making an embryo display aneuploidy.
 Most aneuploidy events are fatal and lead to miscarriage.
 However, there are a few exceptions, including Down Syndrome and intersex conditions.
 Down Syndrome is caused by trisomy 21, which means having three copies of chromosome 21.
 Thus gene dosage is increased by 50% for the genes on that chromosome.
 Though not fully understood, it is thought that the increased expression of genes on chromosome 21 is the cause of some of the characteristic traits of Down syndrome.
 The intersex condition, Turner syndrome, occurs when a female only has one X chromosome, so she has one sex chromosome.
 Klinefelter syndrome is another intersex condition where a male has two X chromosomes and one Y chromosome, and so three sex chromosomes.
 All of these syndromes have characteristic changes in either appearance and/or behavior.

 Not all species are diploid like humans [see Polyploidy].
 For example, some species of strawberries are octoploid.
 Those species have eight copies of each chromosome, so they would have eight copies of each gene if that gene has only one copy per chromosome.
 Some species of wheat are hexaploid, and some species of watermelon are triploid.